malfattti/garden/The Sexual Psychology of Decadence.md

 			- Gay men fled to France or Italy to have more freedoms (decadent trope)
 		- Sexology, the systematic study of sex was invented
 			- Sexual behaviors were analyzed
-			- Sexual deviance was presented as pathology, but as one to be treated with empathy
+			- Sexual 'deviance' was presented as pathology, but as one to be treated with empathy
-			- S
+			- Sexual inversion: sympathetic theory, "mistake of nature"